7 Social Expectations You Must Constantly Fight

-You never try anything new, or explore your real potential.
+You try nothing new or never explore your real potential.

-A job that allows you to pay all of your bills to go on a few dates and life is good, right?
+A job that allows you to pay all your bills to go on a few dates, and life is good, right?

 Train yourself early to run from this as fast as you can.